 Non-academic matters include those matters which do not relate to learner progress, assessment, course content or awards in a course and include grievances in relation to personal information that the provider holds in relation to a Learner.
-Non-academic grievances tend to arise from events occurring at a provider or from decisions made by a provider.

 Complainants are entitled to access the grievance procedures regardless of the location of the course at which the grievance has arisen, the Complainant's place of residence or mode of study.